 Wide-surfaced floor-mat stretching is one of the key-features of traditional Thai Massage, making this type of healing bodywork (or energy work, if you prefer) a jewel for the eye, and moreover, a very effective movement therapy.

 Thai Massage Stretches

-A considerable part of Thai Massage stretches are based on Yoga poses (so-called Yoga Asanas).
+A considerable part of Thai Massage stretches are based on Yoga poses (Yoga Asanas).
 Well, at least when it comes to Northern Thai Style Thai Massage aka Thai Yoga Massage, but this goes to a lesser degree also for Thai Southern Thai Style (which is generally more acupressure and protocol based).
 Thai Massage stretches performed on the receiver are also called assisted stretches, and sometimes assisted Yoga.

 Of course, depending on the pose or assist, a particular part of our body is stretched.
 With Thai Massage, we often use assists that stretch the hamstrings, the quadriceps, the calves, the psoas muscles, the back muscles, the abdominal muscles, pectorals, neck and shoulder muscles, let’s say, the major muscle groups.

-Nevertheless, hand-palm pressure (palming) and acupressure, which are likewise much used in Thai Massage, are in fact a kind of stretches also, but then on micro-level, cell tissue-level, may that be micro-pressure on muscle, blood vessel, lymph or nerve cells, or on the Thai Sen Lines.
+Nevertheless, hand-palm pressure (palming) and acupressure, which are likewise much used in Thai Massage, are in fact kinds of stretches also, but then on micro-level, cell tissue-level, may that be micro-pressure on muscle, blood vessel, lymph or nerve cells, or on the Thai Sen Lines.

 Aims and Health Benefits

 Stretches can loosen up shortened and tight muscles, tendons, vessels and nerves, open-up and mobilize joints, and with that stimulate and improve our body’s range-of-motion capabilities, and our immune and circulatory system.

 Our circulatory system (also called cardiovascular system) is one of the most important components of our body, roughly consisting of lungs, blood, blood vessels, and the heart.
-Depending on the definition, the circulatory system also includes the lymphatic system, which circulates lymph and which is connected to the bloodstream.
+Depending on the definition, the circulatory system also includes the lymphatic system, which circulates lymph and is connected to the bloodstream.